-Net cash provided by financing activities was \$0.9 billion in 2022 primarily due to the proceeds of \$2.1 billion from our various note offerings partially offset by debt repayments and related redemption premiums associated with extinguishment of certain senior secured notes.
-Net cash provided by financing activities was \$1.2 billion in 2021 primarily due to the proceeds of \$2.7 billion from our various note and equity offerings partially offset by debt repayments and a related redemption premium associated with extinguishment of the Private Exchangeable Notes.
+Net cash provided by financing activities was \$0.9 billion in 2022 primarily due to the proceeds of \$2.1 billion from our various notes offerings partially offset by debt repayments and related redemption premiums associated with extinguishment of certain senior secured notes.
+Net cash provided by financing activities was \$1.2 billion in 2021 primarily due to the proceeds of \$2.7 billion from our various notes and a contribution from NCLH's equity offering partially offset by debt repayments and a related redemption premium associated with extinguishment of the Private Exchangeable Notes.